vagth/Forecasting-accuracy-and-inventory-performance/README.md

-# Forecasting-accuracy-and-inventory-performance
+# Forecasting accuracy and inventory performance
-Forecasting accuracy and inventory performance, European Journal of Operational Research
+European Journal of Operational Research